Home Curriculum & Lesson Design 5 Simple Routines to Ease into a New Semester

 Does the thought of starting a new semester have you ready to dive under a blanket, binge-watch your favorite Netflix series, and cuddle up with a bowl of popcorn?
 A new semester brings with it many emotions, especially during a pandemic.
 In this post, you’ll find some quick and meaningful routines to ease into a new semester.

-Some of us will be moving from remote learning to in-person settings.
-And, others of us are all remote or still juggling a hybrid or blended schedule.
+Some of us will be teaching the same roster of students as we did in the Fall.
+And, others of us will be meeting a new group of faces.
 Regardless of if you are meeting new students or continuing on with the same group, routines can help make the transition back to learning more smooth.

 Create Classroom Norms